NiklasRoberts/TreeGrowthPrediction/README.md

   - Calcium concentration (%)

 ## Assumptions:
-- Trees growth rate is not affected by the trees age
+- A tree's growth rate is not affected by the tree's age
 - Foliar nutrient levels are measured at the beginning of the growing time period
 - Foliar nutrients remain constant over growth period
 - Foliar nutrients for a plot is the same for all trees within that plot